Migacz85/wp-docker/readme.md

 - PHP 8.x and 7.x variants

 The script will:
-1. Generate self-signed SSL certificates
+1. Generate self-signed SSL certificates (On localhost )
-2. Create `.env-[stackname]` with unique credentials and ports
+2. Create `.env` with unique credentials and ports
 3. Launch WordPress, MySQL, and phpMyAdmin using Docker Compose

 After deployment, it will print URLs and passwords to access: